-The PCC and Chief have responsibility for conducting an annual review of the effectiveness of the governance framework, including the system of internal control.
+The PCC and Chief Constable have responsibility for conducting an annual review of the effectiveness of the governance framework, including the system of internal control.

-The review is managed by the Audit, Insurance and Strategic Risk department, and informed by both internal and external audit, as well as HMICFRS which graded Dorset Police as good, and the Independent Audit Committee who review elements of the framework for effectiveness throughout the year.
+The review is managed by the Audit, Insurance and Strategic Risk department, and informed by both internal and external audit, as well as Her Majesty's Inspectorate of Constabulary, Fire and Rescue Service (HMICFRS) which graded Dorset Police as good, and the Independent Audit Committee who review elements of the framework for effectiveness throughout the year.

-The review of effectiveness for 2019/20 concluded there is substantial evidence of good governance against each of the seven CIPFA principles.
+The review of effectiveness for 2020/21 concluded that there is substantial evidence of good governance against each of the seven CIPFA principles.